fgsfdsfgs/pbgl/README.md

 * xemu authors and abaire for figuring out how the GPU works
 * dracc for XGU
 * JayFoxRox for xgu-gl
+* Ryzee120 for figuring out the Z bug
+* XboxDev Discord server for help